kevcjones-archived/yeoman-ember-jasmine-handlebars-helloworld/README.md

 yeoman-ember-jasmine-handlebars-helloworld
 ==========================================

-My personal hello world project using yeoman to create an Ember project with jasmine testing and handlebar compilation.
-I thought this would good for me to put up as a starting point for other projects.
+A Yeoman Ember Scaffolded Boilerplate with Jasmine Unit Testing and Handlebar Templating full wired up and ready to code.

 *Disclaimer*
 ============
-All i've done here is pull together something that i can start from.
+All i've done here is pull together something that i can start from and wired up Handlebars and Jasmine to work with Yeoman, Yeoman did 95% for me, it just took a little searching to find the edits needed to complete the setup so that Jasmine and Handlebars are being used straight away.
-I make no claim i've added anything and i'm still getting used to git, so if i've wronged someone just let me know why and how to fix it.
-Cheers :)

 Getting Started
 ===============